puppetlabs/cs-summit-hands-on/03_integrate_with_puppet.md

     1. (If you've dismissed that already, click "Settings" on the left, then "Puppet Enterprise".)
 1. Click to "Add Credentials"
 1. Supply a name, for instance "main-instance"
-1. For the console address, supply the FQDN of your Puppet **Master**
+1. For the console address, simply supply "puppet.classroom.puppet.com"
 1. Leave the radio box set to "Basic Authorization"
 1. Supply the username we already created for you, "cd4pe"
 1. Supply the password we already set for the user, "puppetlabs"